henryyantq/mobile-on-device-GLM-inference/README.md

 You're ready for the mobile on-device inference with the latest GLM(s)!

 ## Hints:
 - If you encounter error like `FORTIFY: read: count XXXXXXXX > SSIZE_MAX`, you can try adding ` -l` at the end of the command for low memory mode inference.
+For instance, it is observed that the Qwen-7B-Chat-int4.flm model cannot run without low memory mode on devices with ≤12GB RAM.